sanjot-sagar/qformer_mllm_iqa/README.md

 ## 📁 Dataset Structure

 To run inference, you must update the dataset details in the `get_dataset_info` function.
+The JSON files containing ground truth can be fetched from here https://github.com/Q-Future/Q-Bench/tree/master/a3_iqa_databases
 Here is an example configuration for the AGIQA-3k dataset:

 ```python